We're currently working on 2 exciting projects in Tanzania, helping to change the lives of more than 1,000 young people.

-Sport & Sexual Health Project
+Sport and Sexual Health Project

-Street Youths Boxing Project
+Vulnerable Youths Boxing Project

 In February 2015, Amalie Hoerlyk Dalsgaard, a volunteer from Denmark, contacted YES!
 Tanzania looking for help to set up a project giving street children in Arusha the chance to take part in boxing.

 We now support Amalie to run 4 boxing sessions a week in the city.
 The children who attend also get much needed food and water.

 Amalie secured funding from the Danish foundation Ragnhild Bruuns Fond to support the project.